PunCensored/dots/README.md

 > **!**
-> This repo exists so I can learn the basics of git, for anyone actually interested: you may continue, but viewer aggression is advised.
+> This repo exists so I can learn the basics of git, for anyone actually interested: you may continue, but viewer discretion is advised.